CPK Insurance

 • Workers' compensation is required for North Carolina businesses with 3 or more employees, with exemptions for sole proprietors, partners, LLC members, and farm laborers.

-• North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter for physician practice insurance when leasing office space.
+• Most commercial leases in North Carolina require proof of general liability coverage, which can matter for physician practice insurance when leasing office space.

 • Physician practices should verify whether their policy includes endorsements for professional liability, cyber liability, and office coverage, since those protections may be purchased separately or bundled.